swaminathanj/CompetitiveProgramming/Lectures.md

 The customer may want double mocha which is not possible.

-#### Bottomline: Composing changing and unchanging parts in a single class sucks!
+#### Bottomline: Composing required and optional behaviors in a single class sucks!
-  - Inheritance alone is not good enough.

 ### Solution: Decorator pattern

-#### Underlying principle: Incorporate new behavior without modifying existing code
+#### Underlying principle: Dynamically add new behavior to an object
   - Follow open/closed principle - open for extension and closed for modification

 ### How does it work?